Tutorial – Barometric Altitude

 High-pressure or low-pressure weather conditions can affect the calculated barometric altitude by quite a bit.
 In addition, the temperature at a given location may vary quite a bit from that predicted by the base temperature and standard lapse rate.
 Also, the molecular weight of air can vary quite a bit with the absolute humidity.

-If the altitude, air temperature and air pressure of the launch pad can be measured or determined, the values can be plugged into the above model and a corrected altitude calculated.
+If the altitude, air temperature and air pressure at the launch pad can be measured or determined, the values can be plugged into the above model and a corrected altitude calculated.
 Plug in launch altitude as \(h_0\), launch pressure as \(P_0\), and launch temperature as \(T_0\).
 In addition, if the relative humidity can be measured, the absolute humidity and the resultant molecular weight can be calculated and plugged in for \(M\).
 The molecular weight of water is 0.01801528 kg/mol.
 These corrections depend on the assumptions of a standard linear lapse rate and a water vapor mole fraction that doesn’t vary with altitude.

 If flight data are available for temperature and/or relative humidity versus altitude, they can be used to improve the calculations.